Skip to main content

 4. Click Create Datasource to complete adding the data source.

-Appendix: Generates SSH Tunnel Key Files
+Appendix: Generate SSH Tunnel Key Files

 tip

-The command will generate the following two files:
+The command generates the following two files:

 2. Enter the cat <key file name>.pub >> ~/.ssh/authorized_keys command to add the public key content to the end of the authorized_keys file.